Soben713/Twizhoosh/README.md

 1. Timeline scripts: Called on any timeline update.
 2. On demand scripts: Called when twizhoosh is demanded.
-3. Stand-alone scripts: Called repeatedly (not implemented yet).
+3. Stand-alone scripts: Called repeatedly.

 You can take a look at current scripts in `scripts` folder.
 Do not forget to add your scripts to `core/settings.py` after implementing.